Lou Berney: Career

+continued leading up to the 2020s.
+He also taught at the University of Oklahoma during the 2010s.

 Writing process and themes

-At the beginning of his writing process, Berney focuses on creating the backgrounds of people he plans to write about.
-He then moves on toward the book's events.
-For his books, Berney uses a laptop and types them out at a coffeehouse in Oklahoma City.
-With his two Shake Bouchon books, Berney chose Panama and Egypt as locations.
+At the beginning of his writing, Berney "[does] a lot of jotting down of random ideas [and] possible threads".
+He focuses on creating the backgrounds of people before moving on to the book's events.
+Microsoft Word and Scrivener are used by Berney to create his books.
+For his Shake Bouchon books, Berney chose Panama, Egypt and Cambodia as locations.
 While listing authors that made up his career, Berney said Elmore Leonard was "a huge influence."

 For The Long and Faraway Gone, Berney thought about using the Oklahoma City bombing before choosing different events that occurred in Oklahoma City.
 Berney based his book on murders that occurred at a Sirloin Stockade during the late 1970s and the disappearances of two children at the Oklahoma State Fair during the early 1980s.
 With November Road, Berney based his book on the conspiracy theory that the New Orleans crime family were behind the assassination of John F. Kennedy.
 Berney intended to have the main characters meet each other in a town before he decided to have them meet during their individual travels.

 Nominations and awards

 Before working in screenwriting, Paramount Pictures awarded Berney a fellowship.
 With Gutshot Straight, Berney was nominated for the 2011 Barry Award in the Best First Mystery/Crime Novel category.
 In 2013, Whiplash River received a nomination for the Best Paperback Original category as part of the Anthony Awards and Edgar Awards.
 With The Long and Faraway Gone, Berney was nominated for the Los Angeles Times Book Prize for Mystery/Thriller in 2016.

 That year, Berney received the 2016 Macavity Award in the Best Mystery Novel category.
 In the Best Paperback Original categories for 2016, Berney also won the Anthony, Barry, and Edgar awards.
 The Long and Faraway Gone was on the longlist for the Dublin Literary Award in 2017.

 For November Road, Berney received the Hammett Award in 2019.
 In the Best Novel category, Berney received the Macavity and Anthony Awards in 2019.
 At the Barry Awards, Berney won the 2019 Best Mystery/Crime Novel category and was nominated for the Best Mystery/Crime Novel of the Decade award in 2020.
 In awards held by the Crime Writers' Association during 2020, November Road was a Gold Dagger nominee and won the CWA Ian Fleming Steel Dagger.
 At the Oklahoma Book Awards, both The Long and Faraway Gone and November Road won the fiction category during the 2010s.

-Dark Ride was Longlisted for the 2025 International Dublin Literary Award.
+In 2024, Dark Ride was an Oklahoma Book Award nominee in the Fiction category.
+Double Barrel Bluff won the Best Paperback Original Mystery Novel category as part of the 2025 Barry Awards.
+Dark Ride was nominated for that year's Dublin Literary Award.
+Crooks received a Los Angeles Times Book Prize for Mystery/Thriller nomination in 2026.